Esri/cordova-plugin-advanced-geolocation/README.md

 Buffering is typically used in commercial and government applications that require greater accuracy for determining static locations.
 Using the buffer will minimize location fluctuations by providing an averaged geometric center of cartesian coordinates.

-Best practices for buffer requires the user to hold the device still in one location until the desired accuracy level is reached.
+Best practices for buffer requires the user to hold the device still in one location until the desired accuracy level is reached and the buffer is full.
 An all-JavaScript (non-native Android) sample app can be found in the html5-geolocation-tool-js [Field Location Template](https://github.com/Esri/html5-geolocation-tool-js).

 Note that cached location data is not buffered since there will only one cached location per provider.